Carndaenmal/Carndaenmal.github.io/index.md

 ---

 ### Selected News and Updates
+- **May 2026** My master's thesis was passed

+- **May 2026** My research The Challenge of Hidden Gifts in Multi-Agent Reinforcement Learning was accapted to the third Reinforcement Learning Conference

 - **May 2026** A [workshop](https://context-beyond-window.github.io/) I am organizing was accepted to the Conference on Language Modeling (COLM) 2026!
 We hope to bring together researchers on context management.

 - **April 2026** I received the [Tiplady Sweeney Fellowship](https://www.mcgill.ca/internalawards/faculty/science)